Víctor Jara: Early life

-Víctor Lidio Jara Martinez was born on 28 September 1932.
-His parents were tenant farmers who lived near the town of La Quiriquina, located twelve kilometers from Chillán Viejo; he had five brothers.
+Víctor Lidio Jara Martínez was born on 28 September 1932.
+His parents were tenant farmers who lived near the town of La Quiriquina, twelve kilometers from Chillán Viejo; he had four siblings, María, Georgina ("Coca"), Eduardo ("Lalo"), and Roberto.
 His exact place of birth is uncertain, but he was born in the Ñuble Region.
-At the age of five, his family moved to Lonquén, a town near Santiago de Chile, where his father, Manuel Jara, had rented a small parcel of land.
-His father was illiterate and did not want his children going to school, so that they could help him in the fields instead.
-His mother, on the other hand, knew how to read a little and from the beginning she insisted that they at least learn the alphabet.
+At the age of five, his family moved to Lonquén, a town near Santiago, where his father, Manuel Jara, had rented a small parcel of land.
+His father was illiterate and wanted his children in the fields rather than in school, but his mother, who could read a little, insisted they at least learn the alphabet.

+In a recorded 1970 interview in Moscow, Jara recalled: "I was born in the south of Chile, in the province of Ñuble, a very rainy province also shaken by earthquakes.
+My parents were tenant farmers on an estate, and it was my mother who encouraged me toward music, because she sang, and there was always a guitar in the house.
+Later, when I was about twelve, we moved closer to the capital for work."

-Jara's mother was a mestiza with Mapuche ancestry from southern Chile, who had taught herself to play the guitar and piano.
-She also performed as a singer, with a repertory of traditional folk songs that she used for local events like weddings and funerals.
-The relationship between his parents became more tense with each passing day, his father began to drink and disappeared from the house several days in a row, leaving all the work in the hands of Amanda.
-Later, his mother moved to Santiago and took a job as a cook in a restaurant in Vega Poniente.
-Because she was so skilled she did well there and so she was able to educate three of her children, including Victor.
+Jara's mother, Amanda Martínez, was a mestiza with Mapuche ancestry from southern Chile who had taught herself guitar and piano and performed traditional folk songs at local weddings and funerals.
+As the relationship between his parents deteriorated—his father drank heavily and was frequently absent—his mother moved the family to Santiago, taking work as a cook to support her children's education, including Víctor's.
+Around this time the family also lived in the Los Nogales district, where Víctor, having left school, worked for a time in a furniture factory and as an assistant to a family friend who worked as a transporter.

-She died when Jara was 15.
-Jara began to study accounting, but soon moved into a seminary, where he studied for the priesthood.
-After a couple of years, however, he became disillusioned with the Catholic Church and left.
-Subsequently, he spent several years in the Chilean Army before returning to his hometown to pursue interests in folk music and theatre.
+His mother died when Jara was 15, dissolving the family unit; he was also romantically involved with actress Gabriela Medina for three years during this period.
+On the advice of a priest, he entered the seminary of the Congregation of the Most Holy Redeemer in San Bernardo to study for the priesthood.
+He later reflected on the decision:

 I think it was a very intimate and affective affair.
 Looking back a little, now and with greater maturity, it was nothing more than loneliness, the disencounter with a world that you have kept solid, home and maternal affection and suddenly it disappears and everything disappears, so you have that affection next to young boys who have a relationship with a Church and well I took refuge there.
 Then I considered that this refuge led me to other values of encounter with another, deeper affection that perhaps came to balance that lack of interior affection, believing that I found that affection in religion, in dedicating myself to the priesthood.